gazebosim/gz-sim/CONTRIBUTING.md

 **Before Submitting a Bug Report**

 1. Check the [questions and answers forum](http://answers.gazebosim.org).
 Your issue may have already been resolved.
-2. Determine the repository, see the Repository List section under Project Design, which should receive the problem.
+2. Determine [the repository](#markdown-header-repository-list) which should receive the problem.
 3. Search the repository's issues to see if the same or similar problem has been opened.
 If it has and the issue is still open, then add a comment to the existing issue.
 Otherwise, create a new issue.